Limiters are bypassed by local applications injecting rules

 #2 Updated by Nikolay Stoyanov about 7 years ago

 #4 Updated by Ermal Luçi over 6 years ago

 Normally this can be overcommed with match rules on floating tab.

 It is present there on 2.1 and i am pushing the fix to allow the rule for limiters as well.

 Just create a Match rule under floating rules with limiters you want and it would be applied to these rules.

-#8 Updated by Bipin Chandra about 6 years ago
+#8 Updated by Bipin Chandra over 6 years ago

 this was discussed here

 the easy way to test this is, enable upnp, create limiters, create match rules under floating tab with limiters applied then u first do a speed test and it will be limited fine, now that same speed limit should apply but start a torrent download using utorrent or any such software and make it open a random port using upnp and then notice the download and upload speed exceed the limiter value and this way u know it never works once any application tries to open a port using upnp, the limiter almost becomes dead, it does work fine for other ports not opened by upnp